 Before moving forward, what checkout conversion rate benchmark do you need to consider to improve your conversion rate and have more sales?

 This post answered these and many other similar questions.
-Continue reading if you're serious about improving your conversion rate in 2023 and beyond.
+If you're serious about improving your conversion rate in 2024 and beyond, continue reading.

 As its name suggests, a checkout page is the last element of your sales funnel.
 It works more or less the same way a checkout counter in any departmental store works (except you don't have to stand in a queue to wait for your turn).